This piece was originally published in the March/April 2019 issue of electroindustry.

 Michael Erbsfeld, Program Manager–Lighting Systems Standards, NEMA

-NEMA is the Secretariat for the American National Standards Lighting Group (ANSLG), composed of three Accredited Standards Committees (ASC): ASC C78 Electric Lamps; ASC C81 Bases, Lampholders, and Gauges; and ASC C82 Electric Ballasts and Drivers.
-These three ASCs cover lighting technology from incandescent to solid state.
+NEMA is the Secretariat for The American National Standards Lighting Group (ANSLG).
+This group is comprised of three Accredited Standards Committees (ASC): ASC C78 Electric Lamps, ASC C81 Bases, Holders, and Gauges, and ASC C82 Electric Ballasts and Drivers.
+These three ASCs cover lighting technology from incandescent to Solid State.

-The ANSLG had a dynamic year in 2018.
-ASC C78 published 13 Standards—a mix of two new Standards, two revisions, and nine reaffirmations.
-The committee has already published 11 reaffirmations and plans to publish two new Standards in 2019: ANSI C78.53 Performance Specifications for LED Direct Replacement Lamps and ANSI C78.54 Specification Sheets for Tubular Fluorescent Replacement and Retrofit LED Lamps.
+2018 was a dynamic year for the ANSLG.
+ASC C78 published 13 standards, which were a mix of two new standards, two revisions, and nine reaffirmations.
+To begin 2019 the committee has already published eleven reaffirmations and is anticipating the publication of (2) new standards, ANSI C78.53 – Performance Specifications for LED Direct Replacement Lamps and ANSI C78.54 – Specification Sheets for Tubular Fluorescent Replacement and Retrofit LED Lamps.

 ASC C81 spent 2018 drafting revisions to ANSI C81.61-2017 and ANSI C81.62-2017, which cover lamp bases and holders, respectively.
-These two revisions, to be published in the first half of 2019, will add new base and holder systems for tubular LED (TLED) lamps, including variants for non- grounded and low-voltage TLEDs.
+These two revisions, to be published in the first half of 2019, will add new base & holder systems for Tubular LED (TLED) lamps including variants for non-grounded and low-voltage TLEDs.

-The ASCs will continue to be busy and publish more in 2019, including a mix of reaffirmations and revisions, as well as some new Standards, such as a proposed ANSI C82.15, which deals with LED driver robustness.
+The ASC’s will continue to be busy in 2019 with publication activity expected from all three.
+This will consist of a mix of reaffirmations and revisions, as well as some new standards such as proposed ANSI C82.15 which deals with LED Driver Robustness.